 - Continue cultivating relationships with faculty members.
 If you haven't started this yet, now is the time to do so.
 The better a faculty member knows you, the better their letter of recommendation can be when it's time to ask for one.

 - Complete an internship, off-campus study, or research experience by the end of the summer following junior year.
 Any one of these experiences can be beneficial in helping you decide if law school is right for you, helps you broaden your life perspectives, and may be a good foundation for your personal statement.

 - Have more intentional conversations with members of the Cornell College Law Network about what it's really like to be a lawyer and what law school was like for them.
 Remember, you've got about a year left in college so you'll want to take advantage of your resources to decide if a legal career is something you want to pursue after graduation.

-- Meet with RJ and/or a faculty pre-law advisor before you leave for the summer to talk about your plans for law school.
+- Meet with a faculty or staff pre-law advisor before you leave for the summer to talk about your plans for law school.
 Many law schools will start reviewing applications for admission shortly after the Thanksgiving holiday.
-You will want to plan ahead and make sure all of your bases are covered (including the start of your personal statement) to have your applications submitted to LSDAS by Thanksgiving.
+You will want to plan ahead and make sure all of your bases are covered (including the start of your personal statement) to have your applications submitted to LSCAS by Thanksgiving.